 Enhanced Recovery After Surgery (ERAS) protocols are evidence-based multimodal and multidisciplinary approaches to optimal perioperative management.
 Nutrition care before, during, and after surgery is a core ERAS component that promotes early recovery and discharge from hospital.
 Current Canadian practices pertaining to surgical nutrition are unknown.
 We recently conducted a national survey of surgical nutrition practices, attitudes, and barriers, which highlights areas for improvement.
-We will present preliminary data from this survey along with strategies to address this knowledge-to-action gap.
+Dr. Bellafronte will present preliminary results from this survey.

 Dr. Natalia Tomborelli Bellafronte is Registered Dietitian with her undergraduation degree from Sao Paulo University (Brazil) endorsed by an intership period at Universidad de Burgos (Spain).
 Her Master and PhD degree are also from Sao Paulo University with an internship period at Autonomous University of Madrid (Spain) and Princess University Hospital (Spain).